DocsDeploymentDocker Deployment

 Persistent Volumes

-Bulwark stores two kinds of state on disk.
-Mount persistent volumes for both if you want them to survive container restarts.
+Bulwark stores three kinds of state on disk.
+Mount persistent volumes for each if you want them to survive container restarts.

 Settings sync (SETTINGS_DATA_DIR)